Skip to content

 Note

-We recommend disconnecting from the network first, or try a different device instead, e.g. smartphone or tablet.
+We recommend disconnecting from the network first or trying a different device instead, e.g. smartphone or tablet.

 • http://elrs_tx.local - If you have previously set your Home WiFi SSID and Password into your TX Module when you flashed it.